PenDZ-Alter/nahida-discord-bot/README.md

 # discord-bot
-Basic discord bot with music and AI inside of it Nahida is just my discord bot's name :)
+Basic discord bot with music and AI inside of it <br>
+Nahida is just my discord bot's name :)